Demand is growing for 20th century art from MENASA region16th March 2017 00:00 GMT

-One of Art Dubai’s most significant success stories, now in its third edition, Art Dubai Modern features 15 galleries, showing solo or group exhibits of 20th-century art from across Africa, the Middle East and South Asia.
+One of Art Dubai’s most significant success stories, now in its fourth edition, Art Dubai Modern features 15 galleries, showing solo or group exhibits of 20th-century art from across Africa, the Middle East and South Asia.

 Since its inception in 2014, the programme has thrived.
 Over the past decade, the boom in contemporary art across the region has naturally precipitated interest amongst local and international collectors in revisiting lesser-known names from the past, pioneers and adventurers, who synthesised European and Arab ideas in search of new forms of expression.